Living

 Like any mattress type, a memory foam mattress has its pros and cons.
 The body contouring effect of slow-moving foam offers targeted pressure relief to ease your aches and pains.
 You want your mattress protector to be thin enough that you still feel the benefit of the foam.
 Ideally, you want it to be thermoregulating to counteract the heat retention of dense foam.
 The Cozy Earth Bamboo Mattress Pad fits the bill.

-Naturally moisture-wicking and antimicrobial, this bamboo mattress pad is designed to combat night sweats and bust the bacteria that breeds in warm, damp environments, such as beds.
-I started testing the Cozy Earth Bamboo Mattress Pad back in the spring, but I'm really noticing a difference in my bed and body temperature now, at the height of summer.
+Naturally moisture-wicking and antimicrobial, this bamboo mattress pad is designed to combat night sweats and bust the bacteria that breeds in warm, damp environments, like beds.
+I started testing the Cozy Earth Bamboo Mattress Pad earlier in the year and really noticed a difference in my bed and body temperature during the warmer months.

-I sampled the Cozy Earth Bamboo Mattress Pad alongside their Bamboo Comforter and Bamboo Duvet Cover.
-These pieces feel soft and silky, but it's the Bamboo Mattress Pad that puts in the hard work behind the scenes.
+I sampled the Cozy Earth Bamboo Mattress Pad alongside the Bamboo Comforter and Bamboo Duvet Cover.
+These pieces feel soft and silky, but it's the Bamboo Mattress Pad that puts in the hard work.
 I never woke up from the sound of polyester rustling, nor could I feel any ridges or hard edges through my fitted sheet.
 The thing I like best about the Cozy Earth Bamboo Mattress Pad is the slim fit: thick enough to add some plush comfort to your mattress, but not so thick that it starts to stretch your fitted sheet.

-A few final points: the Cozy Earth Bamboo Mattress Pad comes in all the standard sizes, from Twin to California King, except for Twin XL.
-If you're looking to buy a mattress protector for your dorm bed, you'll need to shop elsewhere: I recommend the Buffy Plushy Mattress Protector.
+A few final points: the Cozy Earth Bamboo Mattress Pad comes in the standard sizes, from Twin to California King, except for Twin XL.
+If you're looking to buy the best mattress protector for a dorm bed, you'll need to shop elsewhere: I recommend the Buffy Plushy Mattress Protector.
 Also, the Cozy Earth Bamboo Mattress Pad never claims to be waterproof, only water-resistant.
 To ward against sweat and stains, I recommend the SafeRest 100% Waterproof Mattress Protector.

 Swipe to scroll horizontally